 This allows your chef to acknowledge you but also finish his work.
 In a busy service, servers tend to quickly tell food runners something that needs to be told to the chef.
 In reality, it’s easy to forget things in a fast-based environment so servers need to go directly to the chef.
 Undivided attention will help solve the problem faster and prevent miscommunication.

 The best route one can go to improve customer service is to know where they went wrong.
 A recent study shows that 90% of consumers find it important to receive an immediate response to customer service questions.
 Consumer patience is low!
 That’s why it’s critical to always answer your restaurant phone calls.
 Guests calling in to ask questions or make a reservation want to be listened to right away.
 Consumers note that the most frustrating thing about phone calls is being put on hold and repeating themselves.
 Make sure a knowledgeable staff member is always ready to answer.

 Customer service doesn’t stop when guests leave your establishment.
 Be reachable on social media and review sites.
 Management needs to respond to both good and bad reviews.
 Consumers are more likely to support a business that addresses customer issues.
 Responding to reviews will lead to positive word of mouth.

 If guests are not comfortable verbalizing their issues, customer cards can help.
 Your staff can offer a comment card at the end of service and then make improvements based on feedback.

 Go beyond expectations

 The goal is to deliver service that keeps your customers coming back for more.
 The way that you communicate, respond to problems, train, and improve off of feedback is key to customer service.

 It’s important to appreciate your customers’ business as it equals the success of your own.
 Support your customers with a system that’s customized to you.
-Mad Mobile’s Restaurant POS system simplifies operations so you can spend more time focusing on your guests.
+CAKE’s Restaurant POS system simplifies operations so you can spend more time focusing on your guests.
 Show your guest you have a clear commitment to delivering great customer service.